How to Prepare for Your First Time in Mexico City in 2025

 Must-Try Foods and Drinks in Mexico City

-If it’s your first experience in Mexico city, choosing the right area to stay in can make all the difference.
 Consider neighborhoods like Roma and Condesa, known for their tree-lined streets and vibrant cafes.
 These areas not only offer a lively atmosphere but also have stunning architecture and local markets that let you experience authentic Mexican culture.
-Plus, they’re conveniently located near many attractions, so you’ll spend less time in transit.

 Transportation in Mexico City